Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/dope_sheet.rst

 The background is highlighted depending on the number of tracks in a frame.
-This means that if for a frame (or sequence of frames) there are less than eight tracks, the background will turn red;if there are from eight to sixteen tracks, the background will be yellow.
+This means that if for a frame (or sequence of frames) there are less than eight tracks, the background will turn red;
+if there are from eight to sixteen tracks, the background will be yellow.

 This is only a visual feedback, which doesn't mean that the camera motion will not reconstruct with less than eight tracks.
 It only means that you should pay attention to those frames and